Christina Milian Goes Pantsless To Flash Underwear While Sipping Tea

-Christina Milian stunned in two new photos posted to her Instagram account this week as she ditched the pants while rocking a cream button down shirt.
-The singer and actress, who’s pregnant with her third child, lounged on the sofa and showed off her toned legs.
+Christina Milian stunned in two new photos posted to her Instagram account this week as she ditched the pants while rocking a cream-colored button down shirt.
+The singer and actress, who's pregnant with her third child, lounged on the sofa and showed off her toned legs.

-In the first photo uploaded on February 1, Christina got comfy and leaned against a shaggy cushion with her right leg down and her left bent.
+In the first photo uploaded on February 1, Christina got comfy and leaned against a shaggy cushion with her right leg down and her left knee bent.
 She was barefoot and held a black mug in her right hand.

 Looking years younger than her age, the 39-year-old Bring It On: Fight to the Finish actress let her luscious, dark locks cascade over her left shoulder in a side part while her blemish-free skin glowed.

 Her top featured buttons all the way down her torso with flounce cuffs.
-The short number finished high on her thighs and gave a peak at her green underwear as she sat next to a large Balenciaga coffee table book.
+The short number finished high on her thighs and gave a peek at her blue underwear as she sat next to a large Balenciaga coffee table book.

 In the second photo, Christina pulled the garment down a little more at the bottom and leaned closer to the camera.
 She rested her left arm on her knee and leaned on her right elbow as she parted her legs slightly.
-She put her index finger behind her ear and shot out a more serious look.
+She put her index finger behind her ear and sported a more serious look.

 "Natural beauty," one person commented with a double heart emoji and smiley face with hearts for eyes.